25 Online Editing Jobs for Freelancers

 They hire editors who are also responsible for proofreading.

-Requirements: Kibin hires experienced editors, and they have high standards.
+Requirements: Kibin hires experienced editors and has high standards.
 You can learn about their vetting process here.

 Online Jobs for Expert Editors

-Managed Editing offers developmental editing, copyediting, and proofreading to a varied clientele.
+Managed Editing offers editing, copyediting, and proofreading to a varied clientele.
 They also provide publication-related services.

-Requirements: You must have a college degree and at least five years of experience to apply, but they typically hire editors with far more advanced qualifications.
+Requirements: You must have a master’s degree and at least five years of experience to apply, but they typically hire editors with far more advanced qualifications.
+Please see the full list of requirements here.

-Availability: You can complete their detailed independent contractor application so they’ll have your information when they need extra help.
+Availability: You can complete their freelance editing application so they’ll have your information when they need extra help.

-ProofreadingServices.com provides various services to academics, authors, and businesses.
+ProofreadingServices.com provides a range of services to academics, authors, and businesses.

 Although they cater to clients who need copyediting and proofreading, they hire editors to handle developmental edits when needed.

 Requirements: At a minimum, you’ll need years of experience in a relevant field (e.g., as an English professor or teacher).
-Previously, they said they only hire one out of roughly three hundred applicants.
+They claim to hire only 1 out of 300 applicants (source).

-That winds up this extensive list of online editing jobs.
+That concludes this extensive list of online editing jobs.
 Now, let’s get answers to a few common questions.

 Frequently Asked Questions